English Channel illegal migrant crossings (2018–present): 2021

-On the 1st January 2021, the UK officially left the Dublin regulations as part of the UKs departure from the EU (Brexit).
+On 1 January 2021, the UK officially left the Dublin regulations as part of the UK's departure from the EU (Brexit).
 This removed the UK from legislation that legally allowed the UK to return migrants to other EU member states.

 Illegal crossings continued in 2021, including 103 people on 10 January and 77 people on 24 February.

 On 19 July 430 people crossed the channel, making it the largest crossing on record.
 1,850 people had crossed in July alone, which is more than the total for the whole of 2019.

 On 11 November, a new record daily number of migrant crossings occurred, with around 1,000 people intercepted by border patrols.
 The cumulative total of 23,000 for the year was reported as far higher than previous years.

 On 24 November, the deadliest incident on record occurred.
 An inflatable dinghy carrying 30 migrants capsized while attempting to reach the UK, resulting in 27 deaths and one person missing.
 The victims included a pregnant woman and three children.